 - The maximum number of Bitcoins that will ever be in existence is 21 million.

-- Satoshi Nakamoto owns roughly 1 million of these 21 million Bitcoins (minus his pizza expenses) but it is believed that his share of this digital currency will never be spent.
+- How much is Satoshi Nakamoto worth?
+Well, Satoshi Nakamoto owns roughly 1 million of these 21 million Bitcoins (minus his pizza expenses) but it is believed that his share of this digital currency will never be spent.

 - All 21 million Bitcoins will not be mined until roughly 2140.

 - 80% of all Bitcoins have already been mined.